 In addition to new technologies, trends in design and user interactions are also ever-changing.
 Keeping up to date on these trends can be vital in maintaining a user base and growing it via search.
 As features and trends in web design and development become obsolete, keeping these features and/or not updating them for the modern web can cause your site to look outdated and perform slowly.

 If a site looks and feels outdated, a user will be more likely to leave a site, having decided that the information they were looking for will also be outdated, or the site does not have enough authority on the topic.
 A key feature of any CMS maintenance schedule should be evaluating these features and your site’s usability.
 Determine if small updates should be made or even full website redesigns undertaken to ensure the site’s content is high quality.

 Today’s users are increasingly impatient, and research shows slower page response times directly lead to an increase in page abandonment.
-Forty-seven percent of users expect a web page to load in 2 seconds or less, while 64 percent expect a mobile page to load in less than 4 seconds.
+47% of users expect a web page to load in two seconds or less, while 64% expect a mobile page to load in less than four seconds.

-There are many factors that can have an effect on your page speed, including outdated components, cutting-edge features, hosting and DNS services.
+There are many factors that can have an effect on your page speed, including outdated components, cutting-edge features, hosting and DNS monitoring.

-As part of a CMS maintenance schedule, you should be running a page speed test on multiple pages of your site to determine if any optimization can and should be done, with the aim of improving existing performance.
+As part of a CMS maintenance schedule, you should be running a page speed test on multiple pages of your site to determine if any optimization can and should be done, aiming to improve existing performance.
 Over time it is not uncommon for page speed to slowly slip until there is a severe and noticeable lag for your end users.

 While it can seem costly to conduct routine maintenance on your website for a few hours each week or month, it can be far more costly to wait until there are obvious and noticeable issues.
 Users will immediately notice increased loading time, broken features or, even worse, a site being down completely.
 These issues can result in loss of site visitors as well as loss of revenue.